 Complex or dusty plasmas consist of nano- or microparticles embedded in a low temperature plasma.
 The microparticles get highly charged by collecting ions and electrons from the surrounding plasma.
-They interact with each other via a screened Coulomb potential1.
-In astrophysical environments, dusty plasma occurs for instance in the rings surrounding Saturn2, above the lunar surface^{3,4}, in the vicinity of comets5, and in interstellar clouds6.
-Dusty plasma are intensively studied also in laboratory surroundings, where the individual components (dust, ions, and electrons) can be more easily controlled and their individual contribution to the dynamics and structure can be examined.
-For example, an ion flow through a cloud of suspended microparticles can induce an ion streaming instability and lead to the formation of dust acoustic waves (DAW), also referred to as dust density waves (DDW) 7 .
-These are waves that are visible in the microparticle fluid as zones of compression and rarefaction which travel in the direction of ion flow - in ground experiments, this is typically downwards, since the microparticles are suspended in or near the sheath region of the plasma where the force of gravity is compensated by strong electric fields.
-To reduce the effect of gravity on the microparticles, experiments are often performed in microgravity, either on board the International Space Station8-11, during parabolic flights12-14, or by compensating gravity by some other method such as gas flow or thermophoresis ^{15,16}.
-Despite the fact that ions move more slowly in the plasma bulk than in the sheath region, waves are also observed under microgravity con-
+They interact with each other via a screened Coulomb potential.1 In astrophysical environments, dusty plasma occurs, for instance, in the rings surrounding Saturn,2 above the lunar surface,^{3,4} in the vicinity of comets,5 and in interstellar clouds.6 Dusty plasmas are intensively studied also in laboratory surroundings, where the individual components (dust, ions, and electrons) can be more easily controlled, and their individual contribution to the dynamics and structure can be examined.
+For example, an ion flow through a cloud of suspended microparticles can induce an ion streaming instability and lead to the formation of dust acoustic waves (DAW), also referred to as dust density waves (DDW).7 These are waves that are visible in the microparticle fluid as zones of compression and rarefaction which travel in the direction of ion flow-in ground experiments, this is typically downward, since the microparticles are suspended in or near the sheath region of the plasma where the force of gravity is compensated by strong electric fields.
+To reduce the effect of gravity on the microparticles, experiments are often performed in microgravity, either on board the International Space Station or^{8-11} during parabolic flights,^{12-14} or by compensating gravity by some other methods such as gas flow or thermophoresis.^{15,16} Despite the fact that ions move more slowly in the plasma bulk than in the sheath region, waves are also observed under microgravity conditions provided that the number density of particles is large enough.
+In that case, the waves typically are symmetric around a particle-free central region, the so-called void, which is produced due to the balance of electrostatic and ion drag force in the plasma bulk.
+Figure 1(a) shows the typical appearance of waves under microgravity conditions.
+The wave fronts are visible as higher density/brighter regions in concentric ellipses surrounding the void.
+They move outward from the void toward the electrodes, which are located outside the field of view in the top and bottom of the image.